-=== Async dav extensions can be enabled or disabled.
+Async dav extensions can be enabled or disabled.

-.... 'dav.enable.async' => false,
+'dav.enable.async' => false,

-= Apps Config.php Parameters
+Apps Config.php Parameters

 This document describes parameters for apps maintained by ownCloud that are not part of the core system.
 All keys are only valid if the corresponding app is installed and enabled.
-You must copy the keys needed to the active 'config.php' file.
+You must copy the keys needed to the active config.php file.

-[[multiple-configuration-files]] == Multiple configuration files ownCloud supports loading configuration parameters from multiple files.
+Multiple configuration files

+ownCloud supports loading configuration parameters from multiple files.
 You can add arbitrary files ending with .config.php in the config/ directory.